The 123 of a special cricketer: Smriti Mandhana’s memorable World Cup day against West Indies

 Effortless.
 It’s an adjective so often used in sports discourse.
 If there’s a top five list of adjectives used to celebrate athletes, effortless might feature in it.
 Effortlessly so.
-It is, in fact, the word that was used on Sachin Tendulkar’s tweet to describe the superlative batting effort of Smriti Mandhana and Harmanpreet Kaur at the ICC Women’s Cricket World Cup against West Indies on Saturday.
+It is, in fact, the word that was used in Sachin Tendulkar’s tweet to describe the superlative batting effort of Smriti Mandhana and Harmanpreet Kaur at the ICC Women’s Cricket World Cup against West Indies on Saturday.
 A 184-run partnership – a tournament record for India – between two superstar players paved the way for the team’s batting to bounce back from a tough evening at the very venue not too long back.

 But one must wonder: what would any athlete make of their performance being effortless?
 Most acts of sporting brilliance require hours and hours of effort behind the scenes, away from the spotlight and not to mention the effort during the performance.
-Because, make no mistake, Mandhana’s innings on the day wouldn’t necessarily come under the effortless category, even in the conventional sense it’s used in sport.
-There were certainly plenty of moments where she made shot-making look easy but it wasn’t the most fluent for the most part.
+Because, make no mistake, Mandhana’s innings of 123 (119 balls, 13 fours, 2 sixes, strike rate 103.36) wouldn’t necessarily come under the effortless category, even in the conventional sense it’s used in sport.
+There were certainly plenty of moments where she made shot-making look easy but it wasn’t the most fluent for the initial part.
 It was, in her words, uncharacteristic.

 “It wasn’t, like, a typical one which I just go in a flow and I started playing my shots,” Mandhana would say after the match in the press conference.
 “So yeah, really pleased that I could put some brakes on my scoring rate and play according to the situation and then mainly to contribute for India’s win.
 And I think that’s something which I really look forward to every day when I come out to bat.
 So I’m happy that I could do that today.”